DaveLiddament/php-generics-standard/README.md

 ## Tests

 Tests provide an essential part of this standard.
-In order to test compliance to the standard a static analyser MUST correctly identify the issues in the test set without and false positives.
+They show a static analyser should interpret code.
+They also define the correct behaviour for many of the corner cases that appear in generics.

 The tests are available under the [tests](tests/) folder.